rumkex/Game/README.md

 First, you need to checkout [this](https://lsa-svn.svn.sourceforge.net/svnroot/lsa-svn) Subversion repository since it contains all the assets required for the game.

-**Building requires both "assets" and "scripts" folders to be present in the solution directory**, so the directory layout is as follows:
+**Building requires "assets", "interface" and "scripts" folders to be present in the solution directory**, so the directory layout is as follows:

 	/<solution>/Demo